vino469/ann_diabetes/README.md

 # ANN Diabetes Prediction Project

-This project demonstrates how to build an Artificial Neural Network (ANN) using TensorFlow and Keras to predict whether a person has diabetes based on medical diagnostic measurements.
+This project demonstrates how to build an Artificial Neural Network (ANN) using TensorFlow and Keras to predict whether a patient has diabetes based on medical diagnostic measurements.

 ---

-# 📌 Project Overview
+## 📌 Project Overview

 The project includes: